 [Note: This image has been extensively plagiarized and appears on several commercial web sites without attribution].

-Cross-docking favors the timely distribution of freight, a better synchronization with the demand, and more efficient use of transportation assets.
+Cross-docking supports the timely distribution of freight, a better synchronization with the demand, and more efficient use of transportation assets.
 The distribution center essentially acts as a high throughput sorting facility for several suppliers and customers.
-Cross-docking is particularly relevant to the retail sector (often within large retailers), to parcel deliveries (sortation centers), but can also be applied to manufacturing and distribution.
+Cross-docking is particularly relevant to the retail sector (often within large retailers), parcel deliveries (sortation centers) and can also be applied to manufacturing and distribution.
 Its advantages involve minimizing warehousing and economies of scale in outbound flows (from the distribution center to the customers).
 With cross-docking, the costly inventory function of a distribution center becomes minimal while still maintaining the value-added functions of consolidation and shipping.
 Inbound flows (from suppliers) are thus directly transferred into outbound flows (to customers) within a short time frame and limited warehousing.
 Shipments typically spend less than 24 hours in the distribution center, sometimes less than an hour when parcels are involved.

-Cross-docking can be applied to a number of circumstances.
+Cross-docking can be applied to a number of circumstances:

 - For manufacturing, cross-docking can be used to consolidate inbound supplies, which can be prepared to support just-in-time assembly (parts for different stages of an assembly line).

-- For distribution, cross-docking can be used to consolidate inbound products from different suppliers which can be delivered when the last inbound shipment is received.
+- For distribution, cross-docking can be used to consolidate inbound products from different suppliers, which can be delivered when the last inbound shipment is received.